Steps to importing

 Follow the steps

-- sending documentation to MPI at least 72 hours before the animals arrive
+- providing information about the container to MPI at least 12 hours before it arrives

 - relevant fees and charges.

 MPI may also request an audit inspection as part of the 1% sea container intervention monitoring programme.

 Customs NZ will notify you if your container is to be inspected by MPI as part of the audit programme.